lou-i0/AI-assistant-Web-Application/readme.md

     3. Click on API on the right hand side
     4. This will bring you to the main api page.
 From there, click on API keys (that is a little lock icon on the left hand side).

-## Usage

-Explain how to use the project.
-Provide examples and code snippets.

-## Configuration

-Information on how to configure the project.
-Include details about configuration files and variables.

-## Contributing

-Guidelines for contributing to the project.
-Include information on submitting issues, feature requests, and pull requests.

 ## License